+\New York Journal of Books

+Among the 75 Notable Translated books of World Literature Today

+New York Times Globetrotting Selection 2020

+Shortlisted New Spanish Books 2021 - Suggested for Translation into German

+10,000 COPIES SOLD

-The voices [of these 9 women] inspire us all, and in bringing them to us, Monika Zgustova has given us the gift of their strength.
-New York Journal of Books Cálamo Award 2017 Among the 75 Notable Translated books of World Literature Today New York Times Globetrotting Selection 2020 Shortlisted New Spanish Books 2021 - Suggested for Translation into German In the great tradition of Nobel Laureate, Svetlana Alexievich, who gave World War II female voices in The Unwomanly Face of War, Zgustova gathers testimonies of women who against all odds survived the Gulag's frozen horrors.
-The Jerusalem Post Click on the image to check out the amazing reviews of the Polish edition 2024
+In the great tradition of Nobel Laureate, Svetlana Alexievich, who gave World War II female voices in The Unwomanly Face of War, Zgustova gathers testimonies of women who against all odds survived the Gulag's frozen horrors.

+The Jerusalem Post

+RIGHTS IN POLISH RECENTLY SOLD

+Click on the image to chec out the Polish edition

 Manuscript in Spanish and Catalan.
-English sample available.
-Pages 144 Published in May 2018 La intrusa [The Intruder] The story of Gala, Salvador Dalí's wife and muse.
+English sample available. - Pages 144 - Published in May 2018 La intrusa [The Intruder] The story of Gala, Salvador Dalí's wife and muse.
 In this fresh narrative examination, Monika Zgustova reveals the real Gala Dalí, a determined, brave and passionate woman who knew how to pursue her own desires while supporting the three men who, with her devoted assistance, became great figures in the world of poetry and art: Paul Éluard, Max Ernst and Salvador Dalí.
 Gala met all three when they were between the ages of seventeen and thirty, and to each she proved to be much more than a lover: she was the companion who embellished and critiqued their creative work, and who gave them the strength and confidence to establish themselves as great creators.
 Monika Zgustova brings to light little-known or ignored aspects about Gala's life: her relationship with her adoptive father and family; the influence her teenage friendship with the poet Marina Tsvetáieva and her sister, Asia, had on her; how the Bolshevik Revolution of 1917 and the previous years marked her forever; how at the age of twenty-two she crossed war-torn Europe, travelling from Moscow to Paris, to meet Paul Éluard; how in an act of devotion to Salvador Dalí, she went to live with him in an austere cabin by the sea in the winter just as pneumonia was about to claim her life.
 This book is the portrait of a woman who challenged the stereotypes of her time to become one of the most influential figures in twentiethcentury art and literature.